 Optimism is all about if the glass is half full or half empty right?
-Wrong!
+Think again!
 It turns out that most people have been thinking about optimism completely wrong.
 So what exactly is it, how important is it and most crucially, how can optimism be developed?A Quick Optimism Test

 Let’s start with a quick test.
 You must choose only one answer per question.
 If in doubt, answer the one that you think you would be most likely think: